-Indicators that note the use of features such as call forwarding, three-way calling.
+Indicators that note the use of features such as call forwarding, three-way calling, etc.

 Various other attributes depending on requirement.

-The accurate recording of all required information in a UDR dependents on the logic of the switch vendor plus the switch specific table entries.
-If either of these cannot record the data accurately, there the mediation system will not be able recognize the completed calls and pass them to the billing system.
+The accurate recording of all required information in a UDR depends on the logic of the switch vendor plus the switch specific table entries.
+If either of these cannot record the data accurately, the mediation system will not be able to recognize the completed calls and pass them to the billing system.

 The Mediation System collects CDRs from different network elements in different formats.
 Various network elements generate CDRs in ASN.1 format and some network elements have their own proprietary format of CDRs.

-The Mediation System process all the CDRs and convert them into a format compatible to the down stream system which is usually a Billing System.
-The Mediation System applies various rules on CDRs to process them, for example mediation system marks the international calls based on the dialed number (B-Number), same way mediation system marks the on-net calls based on A-Number and B-Number.
+The Mediation System processes all the CDRs and converts them into a format compatible to the down stream system, which is usually a Billing System.
+The Mediation System applies various rules on CDRs to process them; for example, mediation system marks the international calls based on the dialed number (B-Number), same way mediation system marks the on-net calls based on A-Number and B-Number.

-There may be a requirement to filter out all the calls which are having call duration less than 5 seconds, the best place to filter out such type of calls will be at Mediation System level.
-Same way if some extra information is required in the CDRs which is critical to billing then Mediation System will help in providing such information based on some other attributes available with-in the CDRs.
+There may be a requirement to filter out all the calls, which are having call duration less than 5 seconds, the best place to filter out such types of calls will be at Mediation System level.
+Same way, if some extra information is required in the CDRs, which is critical to billing, then Mediation System will help in providing such information based on some other attributes available within the CDRs.